patwat/python-unitex/README.md

 ```
 ### The Unitex basic commands and features.

-The main difference with the `_unitex` extension is the argument checking.
+The main difference with the `_unitex` extension is the argument checking, the config file support and some kind of logging.

 ```python
 from unitex.tools import *